SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    in text mode, \n maps to the platform's line separator which could be CR or LF or CRLF.

-A string literal is a sequence of characters with three double quotes before and after it.
+A multiline string literal is a sequence of characters with three double quotes before and after it.

 .. syntax-outline::